 Hence, in addition to grappling with the issues of technological advancement, macroeconomic transformation and customer demands, Mutual Life must also engage itself in soul searching with respect to its history, identity, essence and guiding philosophy.
 The issues cannot all be brought down to the bottom line and dollars and cents.
 It is not only how much money you make, but how you make the money, that is at issue.
 For whose benefit, are all of these changes?
 In proposing the answer, a crucial factor in the equation must be that the Company remains faithful and true to its founding mission: Still.

 Individually, these changes are very likely to upset the status quo.
 At the lowest level, they will upset the routines we have followed all these years.
 New ways of operating and new relationships are going to change things.
-If these changes are to be successful then you must be resolved that when it is all over, you are be going to be a loyal employee: Still.
+If these changes are to be successful, then you must resolve that when it is all over you will be going to be a loyal employee: Still.
 That you will be the best at your job: Still.
 And that you will give of your best: Still.
 Without this commitment the changes are likely to have very limited success.
-In the end it is people that make systems work and not the other way around.
+In the end it is people that make system works and not the other way around.

-In this hurricane season, there is much talk of disaster preparedness.
+In this hurricane season there is much talk of disaster preparedness.
 Let me say this, anything you are prepared for in life is not a disaster.
 It may be a memorable event, a momentous occasion or a demanding experience, but not a disaster.
-A disaster is something that hits you unexpectedly, for which you were not prepared and which shakes the very foundations of your life.
+A disaster is something that hits you unexpectedly, for which you were not prepared.
+A disaster shakes the very foundations of your life.
 Very few persons go through life without experiencing at least one disaster.
 It may be the death of a loved one, failure in a relationship, loss of a job, failure in an examination, action of a son or daughter or betrayal of a friend.
 Whatever it is, a disaster puts you to the test.
-But more than that, it is invitation to re-commitment by affirming that even though this has happened, were are committed: Still.
+But more than that, it is invitation to recommitment by affirming that even though disasters happened we are committed: Still.

 Let me conclude where I began.
 The Bible says, “Be still and know that I am God”.
-As we said before, this implies that being still is not a passive state but an active condition in which we develop knowledge and experience of the Divine.
-As we have seen Still, involves reflection on the past; it includes reaffirmation in the present; it inspires renewal for the future and invites recommitment.
-In going through these steps, we cannot but become conscious of the fact that for all those things we can say ‘Still’; it is not because of only our effort, or goodness, or greatness; It is because of God’s Grace, His unmerited favour.
-In light of all of this, let us leave this retreat resolved:
+As we said before this implies that being still is not a passive state but an active condition in which we develop knowledge and experience the Divine.
+As we have seen Still involves reflection on the past, it includes reaffirmation in the present, it inspires renewal for the future and invites recommitment.
+In going through these stages, we cannot but become conscious of the fact that for all those things we can say ‘Still’ it is not because of only our effort, or goodness, or greatness.
+It because of God’s Grace, His unmerited favour.
+Let us leave this retreat resolved

 - To be the best that we can be at work: Still.